-Reflecting the waste management plan that we covered above, you should really seek to boost your recycling performance for the twin benefits or reducing cost and improving environmental performance.
+Reflecting on the waste management plan that we covered above, you should really seek to boost your recycling performance for the twin benefits of reducing cost and improving environmental performance.
 Check out the informative blog we produced on the subject under recycle waste.

 Once you have a good understanding as to the services you would like to book you can go ahead and compare rates and book your services in our online waste shop.

-We provided a comprehensive overview to our online waste shop and how to book in our online garbage collection article.
+We provided a comprehensive overview of our online waste shop and how to book in our online garbage collection article.

-Lets take the case of a Sydney-based transport business or a similar business that produces reasonably light waste streams (note: our pricing model categories businesses by weight based on their industry type) for our example.
+Let’s take the case of a Sydney-based transport business or a similar business that produces reasonably light waste streams (note: our pricing model categorises businesses by weight based on their industry type) for our example.
 They have a current waste service of one 240-litre General Waste bin collected once a week and a 660-litre Cardboard and Paper recycling service collected once a fortnight.

 As the business is in Sydney, the business owner selects Sydney – New South Wales in the drop-down category for Geographic Region.